harrison314/BouncyHsm/Doc/BouncyHsmClient.md

 A REST API client for [Bouncy Hsm](https://github.com/harrison314/BouncyHsm) that allows you to manage BouncyHSM programmatically using code.
 This package is recommended for use in unit tests.

 This package contains native PKCS#11 libraries for:
-* Windows x86
+* Windows x86,
-* Windows x64
+* Windows x64,
-* Linux x64 (for Debian based distributions)
+* Linux x64 (for Debian based distributions),
-* RHEL x64 (for RHEL like distributions)
+* RHEL x64 (for RHEL like distributions).

-this allows this nuget to be added to the _BouncyHsm_ tests available on localhost to be used immediately.
+this allows this nuget to be added to the _Bouncy Hsm_ tests available on localhost to be used immediately.

 See more <https://github.com/harrison314/BouncyHsm>.